SteamedFish6/MetaRanker/README.md

 10. Contigs renamed by MetaRanker (can be removed as needed)
 > metaranker_output/temp/*.fa

 > [!TIP]
-> The co-ocurrence structures of each samples can be visualized with [MetaRanker-utils](https://github.com/SteamedFish6/MetaRanker-utils) `/CoocurStructure/CooccurStructureVisualizer.py`.
+> Analysis and Visualization tools can be found at [MetaRanker-utils](https://github.com/SteamedFish6/MetaRanker-utils).
 >
+> The co-ocurrence structures of each samples can be visualized with `/CoocurStructure/CooccurStructureVisualizer.py` in MetaRanker-utils.
+>
-> After concatenating `RiskStat_*.tsv` of samples, a 3D hazard space plot can be produced with [MetaRanker-utils](https://github.com/SteamedFish6/MetaRanker-utils) `/Plotting/Fig2/Plot3Dspace.py` (Comming Soon).
+> After concatenating `RiskStat_*.tsv` of samples, a 3D hazard space plot can be produced with `/PlottingScripts/fig2/ThreeDHazardSpace.py` in MetaRanker-utils.

 Publications
 ---------------